 Enjoy your time in Chiang Rai

 Chiang Rai hosts some of the most unique temples we visited in Thailand.
 The White Temple complex (Wat Rong Khun), in particular, is a thought provoking work of art that totally surprised us.

 Be sure to check out the Chiang Rai night bizarre, it is right next to the bus stop, and is open every night from about 6pm to midnight.
 We found this night bizarre to be more laid back and less crowded than the night markets in Chiang Mai and Bangkok.

 Are you planning a trip to Southeast Asia?
 Check out these top destinations recommended by travel bloggers!
-Or read about our tentative Southeast Asia backpacking route.
+Or read about our Southeast Asia backpacking route.

 We are traveling for 6 months with only carry on bags- read how we pack so light here!